MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 # NEidI AVA - matching algorithms in PubSub systems

 This project is part of the NEiDI course of the winter lecture 2020/2021 at the university of Rostock.
 The objective of our project is to implement different matching algorithms in a Pub/Sub system and compare them with regard to their time efficiency on a testbed.
 In order to accomplish that, we will develop a simple data and filter model as well.
-Our code base attempts to follow the [MISRA](https://www.misra.org.uk/), [SEI CERT](https://wiki.sei.cmu.edu/confluence/display/seccode/SEI+CERT+Coding+Standards) and [CWE](https://cwe.mitre.org/) guidelines (look in the _security_analysis_ folder for further information).
+Our code base attempts to follow the [MISRA](https://www.misra.org.uk/), [SEI CERT](https://wiki.sei.cmu.edu/confluence/display/seccode/SEI+CERT+Coding+Standards) and [CWE](https://cwe.mitre.org/) guidelines.

 > **Note:** The tool is intended to be used on an embedded Linux system with a GCC compiler.
 It is not yet supported for other platforms and will probably not compile on other architectures.
 Please be aware that our tool doesn't provide a command line interface - it merely comes as a simple static library.